8 Mistakes People Make Buying A Home Battery

 An example Time-Of-Use tariff from South Australia

-For a home with solar and a battery, this means you can charge your battery from solar during the day, and usually power through the evening peak on battery power.
+For a home with solar and a battery, this is an opportunity, not a threat.
+Charge your battery through the day, then sail through the expensive evening peak on stored energy.

 Virtual Power Plants

-• You may get an upfront discount on a battery system if you buy a battery through a VPP.
+- You may get an upfront discount on a battery system when you buy one through a VPP.

-• Some VPPs pay you either a fixed monthly credit, or arrange a profit share from charging or discharging the battery when the grid needs support.
-Depending on the VPP, this may substantially improve the battery’s economics.
+- Some VPPs pay a fixed monthly credit, or a share of the profits from trading your battery’s energy.
+Depending on the VPP, this can substantially improve your battery’s economics.

-• Some VPPs give you a higher feed-in-tariff and/or lower usage tariffs in return for them controlling your battery.
+- Some VPPs offer a higher feed-in tariff and/or lower usage rates in return for control of your battery.

 But there’s no such thing as a free lunch:

-• Stored energy is usually most valuable in the evening peak.
-VPP operators may force your battery to charge mid-afternoon (from the grid if there’s not enough solar), discharging into the grid shortly after sundown, leaving you with little or no battery energy to get you through the night.
+- Stored energy is usually most valuable to you in the evening peak.
+A VPP operator may discharge your battery into the grid shortly after sundown, leaving you with little or nothing to get through the night.

-Make sure you balance the promised savings from joining a VPP with the downsides of giving up control of your battery.
+Make sure you weigh the promised savings against the downsides of giving up control of your battery – and read the exit terms before you sign, not after.

 Modular batteries can be expanded by plugging in more modules.
 Like this BYD B-Box.